Friday, May 20, 2011

 Every year on August 9th, the anniversary of the atomic bombing, a peace memorial ceremony is conducted in front of this statue and a peace declaration is made to the people of the world.
 The statue is impressive from all angles and distances and picture and photos really don't do the statue justice.
 It is when you see the Statue up close that you get a real sense of its aura and dramatic message for all!
 It's amazing just to stand and look at the fine and delicate details of the sculpture and realize that time has flown by without even realizing it.
 A must visit for every visitor!!
 Our Private Tours spend a good amount of time here and give all our clients a wonderful but surreal experience in the process.

-Come and check out the Nagasaki Peace Park Statue on a map:
+Come and check out the Nagasaki Peace Park Statue on the map below.

 Please click on the photos below to enlarge: